 Date created is a mysteriously absent field in Google Drive.
 Instead, you can only view when a document was last updated.
 Finding a document by its creation date is sometimes useful and more intuitive, which should be considered when designing your naming convention.

 We think it’s best to name every document in the following way: “[DateCreated] DocumentName” and then let the folder structure and color coding do the rest.
 For example, a student loan payment receipt created on the 19th of April would be titled “[4.19] Student Loan Payment Receipt.”
 This will be easy to find whether you are searching for the date or the title of the document.
+For more tips on how to name your Google Drive documents, click here.

 To rename a document, highlight the documents name in Drive and then click the three vertical dots on the right side of the top bar.
 Then select rename.